Configuration

 In Rails UI, components and views (pre-designed UI) are theme-driven.
 Each theme includes a preview for you to get a feel for the design and layout.

-Every theme comes with UI components, pre-designed views, mailers, and custom color schemes by default.
+Every theme comes with UI components, pre-designed views (optional), mailers, and custom color schemes by default.
 You can customize these at any time since it's integrated inside your app.

 Themes are based on real-world use cases and niches.
 We source most ideas from the SaaS (software as a service) space given that Ruby on Rails is a great framework to leverage for that use case.